As an Amazon Associate I earn from qualifying purchases.

 While I have my favorite all terrain stroller, there are a lot of different features that will appeal to different people.
 Are you looking for the smoothest ride or one that is easy to take out and fold up?
 Do you go hiking through the woods every weekend or do you mostly stick to paved roads?

 These factors and others are things that you will want to consider when picking the perfect all terrain stroller.
-By the way, if you’re looking for an all terrain double stroller, click here.
+By the way, if you’re looking for a double stroller, here is my all terrain double stroller review.

 Any all terrain stroller worth its salt should come with air filled tires.
 This probably makes the single biggest difference in terms of how smooth the ride will be.

 Beyond that, some of the best ones come with suspension systems.
 These systems go the extra mile and ensure that your little passenger will have a nice, comfortable ride.

 How Bulky Is It?
 And How Heavy Is It?

 All terrain strollers tend to be a bit bulkier and heavier than other strollers.
 So, you will want to pay extra attention to this.
 Even though, these all terrain strollers won’t be as light as umbrella strollers, you still want to make sure the one you pick isn’t too heavy, particularly if you plan to travel.